valueflows/valueflows/mkdocs/docs/specification/uml.md

 #### vf:Intent

-Intent are defined here as part of operational planning, but can also be key as part of a Proposal or part of a Scenario, see below for those uses of Intent.
+Intent is defined here as part of operational planning, but can also be key as part of a Proposal or part of a Scenario, see below for those uses of Intent.
 An Intent has a provider or a receiver Agent, but not both.
 As part of planning, Intents can be entered directly or generated from recipe, as inputs or outputs to a Process, or as non-process flows, when there is no known Agent assumed to be the missing provider or receiver.
 An Intent can be satisfied by one or more Commitments, and/or one or more EconomicEvents if the Commitment does not exist.
 And as a flow, an Intent will have an Action.
 In operational planning, it will also reference a ResourceSpecification or EconomicResource.

 #### vf:Satisfaction